 nla.pic-vn4269870 PIC P1029/14 LOC Album 935 Thomas Francis, Ly. [i.e. Lady] Franklin 4, taken at Port Arthur, 1874 [picture] 1874.
 1 photograph on carte-de-visite mount : albumen ; 9.4 x 5.6 cm. on mount 10.5 x 6.3 cm.
 Part of Convict portraits, Port Arthur, 1874 [picture]

-John Moran, photographed on discharge by T.J.
+Above and below: John MORAN, photographed on discharge by T.J.
 Nevin at the MPO Hobart Town Hall on 6th February 1874.
-The print from Nevin’s glass negative of John Moran is held at the QVMAG; the cdv in an oval mount is held at the NLA.
+The print from Nevin’s glass negative of John Moran is held at the QVMAG; the vignetted carte is held at the NLA.

-[Above]: Thomas Saunders, photographed on discharge at the MPO Hobart Town Hall by T.J.
+Above: Thomas Saunders, photographed on discharge at the MPO Hobart Town Hall by T.J.
 Nevin on 6th February, 1874.
-This cdv is held at the QVMAG and numbered recto “133” in the late 20th century when the QVMAG copied hundreds from their collection for dispersal to the Archives Office and Tasmanian Museum and Art Gallery in Hobart .
+This vignette is held at the QVMAG.

-[Above]: the second police gazette notice of Thomas Francis (including John Moran and Thomas Saunders),discharged from the Office of Inspector of Police, Hobart Town, dated 6th February 1874.
-Full physical details were transcribed and gazetted only after Thomas Francis (and John Moran) reported for discharge, and received an FS on discharge – Free in Servitude – in Francis’ case, and a TL – ticket of leave – in the case of Moran and Saunders.
-All three men – Thomas Francis, John Moran and Thomas Saunders – were photographed by Thomas J. Nevin at the Office of Inspector of Police, which was located in the Hobart Town Hall no later than the 6th February and no earlier than the 31st January-4th February 1874, in Hobart, and not at Port Arthur.
+Above: the second police gazette notice of Thomas Francis (including John Moran and Thomas Saunders),discharged from the Office of Inspector of Police, Hobart Town, dated 6th February 1874.
+Full physical details were transcribed and gazetted only after Thomas Francis (and John Moran) reported for discharge, and received an FS discharge – Free in Servitude – in Francis’ case, and a TL – ticket of leave – in the case of Moran and Saunders.
+All three men – Thomas Francis, John Moran and Thomas Saunders – were photographed by NEVIN at the Office of Inspector of Police, which was located in the Hobart Town Hall no later than the 6th February and no earlier than the 31st January-4th February 1874, in Hobart, and not at Port Arthur.

 DO NOT BELIEVE WHAT YOU READ or HEAR from Edwin Barnard